-1.1 This report outlines the change in the timeline for the preparation of the 2020/21 accounts and presents the significant accounting policies that will be used in the preparation of the 2020/21 Statement of Accounts.
-It also summarises the changes from 2019/20 that have been introduced as a result of amendments to the Code of Practice on Local Authority Accounting 2020/21 (the Code) or as part of the Council's annual review process.
-The report also explains the requirement to disclose the critical judgements made by management when producing the Statement of Accounts.
+1.1 This report outlines the latest consultation issued in February 2022 on the emergency proposals for an update of the 2021/22 Code of Practice on Local Authority Accounting in the UK and the 2022/23 Code, that may impact the preparation of the 2021/22 accounts.
+It also presents the significant accounting policies that will be used in the preparation of the 2021/22 Statement of Accounts and explains the requirement to disclose the critical judgements made by management when producing the Statement of Accounts.